jocoly/borpa/README.md

 The bot takes user prompts for Stable Diffusion image-generation and GPT text-completion and replies with the generated content.

+Currently running with SD 2.0 in the backend, and using the text-davinci-003 language model.

+Provide an OpenAI token for the text completion.

 ## Supported Commands:
   `!test`
   -Sends a test response to show that the bot is working.

   `!borpachat <PROMPT GOES HERE>`
-  -Sends a GPT completion generated with the prompt that follows the command.
+  -Sends a GPT text completion generated with the prompt that follows the command.

   `!borpadraw <PROMPT GOES HERE>`
   -Sends a Stable Diffusion image generated with the prompt that follows the command.

   `!borpadraw2 <PROMPT GOES HERE>`
   -Sends two Stable Diffusion images generated with the prompt that follows the command.
-  (Takes twice as long as !borpadraw)
+  (Takes twice as long as !borpadraw :wink:)

+  `!borpaoptimize <PROMPT GOES HERE>`
+  -Uses the GPT language model to generate a detailed prompt for the

 ## To run: